Loonguinho/GoLangPortifolio/tasks/README.md

-# GoLang Portfolio – Tasks Project
+# GoLang Portfolio – To Do App Project

-This is a simple To do list using CLI in GoLang.
+This is a simple To Do list using CLI in GoLang.

 ## 📁 Project Structure